Giftbit/lightrail-client-java/README.md

 ### 2.0.1

 - Supporting `shopperId` for an easier checkout process for Account Cards.
+- Client Token Factory for issuing JWTs for certain endpoints.

 ### 2.0.0